spathak22/AutoMode/README.md

 # Automode: An automatic language bias generator system
+Find more detail about the project on Arxiv : https://arxiv.org/pdf/1710.01420v1.pdf

 Following is the more generalized steps to run Automode for any dataset such as Immortals, UWCSE, IMDB, HIV, CORA, WebKB.